England: The Cotswolds

 A pastoral symphony of soulful landscapes and deep history comes together in this 800-square-mile region, the United Kingdom’s largest Area of Natural Beauty (AONB).
 The gentle “wolds” or hills are home to ancient beechwood trees, grazing sheep, blooming meadows brimming with flowers, birds and butterflies, and luminous Jurassic limestone used to build cottages, castles and stone walls.
 Cycling along sleepy country lanes, dining in pubs and tea rooms and resting in quaint village inns, we will experience the best of rural England!

 Rolling terrain with some flat sections and a couple longer climbs over country lanes and roads with little traffic.
 Moderate cycling level.
 Leisurely level with an e-bike.

-7 nights lodging, 7 breakfasts, 4 dinners, 1 picnic lunch, admission to the Roman Baths, Stonehenge, Hidcote Gardens and Blenheim Palace, guided walking tour of Oxford, hybrid or road rental bicycle, van support, electronic route cues, and trained guides.
+7 nights lodging, 7 breakfasts, 4 dinners, 1 picnic lunch, admission to the Hidcote Gardens, Blenheim Palace, Highgrove Gardens, Roman Baths, guided Oxford walking tour, hybrid or road rental bicycle, electronic route cues, van support, and trained guides.

 Hybrid or road bike is included in the cost of the tour.
-Electric-assist ebike is $250.
+E-bike is $250.

 Fly in and out of London’s Heathrow or Gatwick airports (LHR or LGW).
 Then take a train to Moreton-in-Marsh.
 Our starting hotel is a short walk from the train station.

 DAY 2: “Shall I compare thee to a summer’s day?”
 Let’s ponder this question as we pedal our way to Hidcote Manor Garden, a famous Arts and Crafts-style garden created in the early 20th century by American-born Major Lawrence Waterbury Johnston.
 Admire grand topiaries, quaint lily pools, rare trees, and plants from around the world.